 The Supporting Health by Technology conference has experienced a period of significant growth and maturity in the last 10 years, with the aim of introducing eHealth as an innovation in Healthcare towards sustainable implementation of health technologies.
 Our conference was cutting edge demonstrating how multidisciplinary based research contributes to the growth and maturity of eHealth, and as such creating a dynamic eHealth network among scientists, healthcare professionals, policy and industry.
 In this presentation Lisette van Gemert (founder of SHbT) will highlight 10 years of SHbT and she will present her view on the next 10 years.

-Prof. Catherine Burns is a Canada Research Chair in Human Factors in Healthcare Systems.
+Prof. P.Eng.
+Catherine Burns is a Canada Research Chair in Human Factors in Healthcare Systems.
 Her main research interests are in clinician and patient centered design, particularly in the design of emerging technologies such as artificial intelligence and automation.
 Recently, she has been working on understanding how optometrists and radiologists work with imaging systems, how clinicians work with sepsis detection tools, and displays to support improved understanding in neuro-critical care.

 Emerging technologies have the potential to change how we work, for better or for worse.
 In planning for these technologies, it is important to understand workflow and decision-making, to position these technologies most effectively in the work process.
 We use Cognitive Work Analysis as one approach to anticipate the workload of these technologies.
 Designed well these technologies can augment cognition and become partners in how we work.
 Designed poorly, these technologies can increase workload and leave clinicians with the task of supervising unreliable technological partners, adding to their workload.